Nottingham prison visiting information

 When booking by email, please state the details of the person you will be visiting, the prisoner number and D.O.B, the full details of who will be attending.
 A confirmation email will be sent to you.

 We request that bookings are made at least 24 hours in advance.

 Social contacts can exchange voicemails with prisoners through the Prison Voicemail service, which is available at this establishment.
 Family members or friends sign up online and are given a unique landline phone number which they can call at any time to leave messages.
 The prisoner dials the same number from within the prison to listen and reply.
 You can find more information including pricing at www.prisonvoicemail.com.

 HMP Nottingham is located in the city of Nottingham in the county of Nottinghamshire.

-From Victoria shopping centre take the number 15, 16 or 17 bus
+- Bus: From Milton street, opposite INTU Victoria shopping Centre take the number 15, 16 or 17 bus on the Brown line.

-- Train: On leaving Nottingham station, make your way to Trinity Square take a number 19 bus.
-There are also green taxis available directly outside the train station.
+- Train: On leaving Nottingham station, make your way to Milton Street to catch a brown line bus There are also green taxis available directly outside the train station.

-- Car parking for visitors is available and signposted about half way up the hill on the left.
+- Car parking: there is limited parking available onsite for visitors and signposted about half way up Hucknall Road on the left